icpac-igad/wms-animator/README.md

 Animate WMS data for a given area from a list of time parameters.
 Intended for WMST satellite imagery but can work for other WMST layers.

+This repo contains the backend implementation.
+You will need to develop a frontend interface if you need one.
+An example UI implementation can be seen at https://www.icpac.net/cyclone-animation-generator

 ## Sample Output

 Sample output for Tropical Cyclone [Emnati](https://reliefweb.int/disaster/ec-2022-000174-mdg)